apache/incubator-hugegraph-doc/contribution.md

 1. `config.toml` in the **root dir** is global config
 2. `config.toml` in the `./themes/docsy` is theme config
-3. `content` dir contains multi language contens (docs/index-html/blog/about/bg-imgage), it's the most important dir
+3. `content` dir contains multi-language contents (docs/index-html/blog/about/bg-image), it's the most important dir
     - `content/en` represent english site, we do need translate the `doc` in it (可先用 google 翻译, 紧急)
     - `content/cn` represent chinese site (需要汉化其中英文部分)

-We can see some [example website](https://www.docsy.dev/docs/examples/) & refer to their github **source code** to reduce time to design
+We can see some [example website](https://www.docsy.dev/docs/examples/) & refer to their GitHub **source code** to reduce time to design

 <img width="440" alt="image" src="https://user-images.githubusercontent.com/17706099/164688677-c2da2fc6-a88e-4786-a648-07a481cc8f9d.png">